Tools and machinery

 By chance I came across a mower service shop in Canberra that was selling a secondhand Walker zero-turn with grass handling system (catcher) and a small 36 inch deck.
 I wanted a catcher system because there's nothing worse than long-haired dogs and grass clippings.
 It was working and usable but I had not come across the Walker name in my casual searching up to that point.
 I researched the brand overnight and went back the next day and bought it.

-The seller stressed that I was buying it without any warranty, which I took as a genuine warning over this particular unit.
 It was blowing some oil smoke so the Kohler engine may need attention sooner rather than later.

 Over the first 12 months several minor faults appeared, which as a secondhand machine I expected to have to deal with, most of which were electrical and easily fixed with a little diagnosis with a continuity meter.
 The main ignition switch was replaced, and the PTO and forward drive safety switches were simply cleaned and adjusted.
 The later two switches failed at the same time so the problem wasn't immediately obvious.
 The engine does burn a lot of oil, which I've been managing so far without major overhaul.
 I check frequently and replace the spark plug in the offending cylinder with a cleaned plug every couple of hours and the problem doesn't appear to be getting any worse.